 I personally have used coupon binders for the better part of four years now and I have to say I like the feeling of finding a deal and knowing I have the coupon right then and there to use.
 However, I found clipping and organizing EVERY coupon from my insert was a huge time waster.
 These days, I ONLY clip the handful of coupons I think I’m likely to use (or may want to use if I find a deal).
 I spend about 20-30 minutes every Sunday this way, and my coupons stay neat and tidy.
 I carry mine in the store in a reusable grocery bag, so it’s discreet.

 The disadvantages of this system?
-It’s important you stay up on pulling the expired coupons out!
+It’s important you stay on top of pulling the expired coupons out!
 A good time to do this is at the start of the month as many coupons tend to expire on the last day of a month.
 If you use lots of food and products with coupons, you could easily spend more time clipping and filing into a binder than my 20-30 weekly minutes.

 Organizational Idea #2: Folders/Filing

 If the binder method is not for you, you could simply file your inserts away each week.
-On the spine of each insert, in tiny print is the week date.
+On the spine of each insert in tiny print is the week date.
 You can use a sharpie or thick marker and write the date across the front or put the inserts into file folders.
 (I have some I picked up for $0.09 around back to school time a couple years ago.)

 Here’s how to retrieve the coupons you need, under this system: